 EBUS-TBNA is widely considered a safe and minimally invasive procedure, with very low rates of adverse events.
 The most commonly reported complications include mild bleeding, fever, and transient hypoxia.
 Severe complications, such as pneumothorax, mediastinitis, and airway injuries, are rare but well documented.
 The overall safety profile of the procedure has made it the preferred method for staging non-small cell lung cancer, diagnosing sarcoidosis, and evaluating other conditions such as tuberculosis [1].

 One of the serious complications of EBUS-TBNA is pneumomediastinum, defined as the presence of air in the mediastinal space.
 While the condition itself is rare, its occurrence post-EBUS has been reported sporadically in the literature.
-Pneumomediastinum can be associated with a range of non-specific symptoms, including neck swelling, chest pain, voice changes, and difficulty swallowing.
+Pneumomediastinum can be associated with a range of non-specific symptoms, including neck swelling, chest pain, voice changes, and difficulty to swallow or dyscataposis.
 Despite its potential for causing significant clinical concern, pneumomediastinum remains underreported in the context of EBUS-TBNA.
 This makes the diagnosis of the condition challenging, as it requires a high index of suspicion and appropriate imaging to confirm its presence.
 The paucity of large-scale studies on this complication further complicates management protocols and outcomes for affected patients (2–5).
 Here, we report on a 67-year-old female patient who developed pneumomediastinum following EBUS-TBNA performed to evaluate a suspected lung mass, adding to the limited body of literature on EBUS-related pneumomediastinum.

 2. Presentation of case